As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - ½ cup (100g) granulated sugar

 - ¼ cup (50g) firmly packed light brown sugar

 - In a medium size bowl, whisk together the flour, baking soda, salt, and cinnamon.
 Set aside.

-- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, brown sugar, and granulated sugar on medium speed until light and fluffy (approximately 3 minutes).
+- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, granulated sugar, and brown sugar on medium speed until light and fluffy (about 2-3 minutes).
 Add the peanut butter and beat again on medium speed until combined, scraping down the sides and bottom of the bowl as necessary.
 Add the egg and vanilla and beat again until completely combined.

-- When you are ready to bake the cookies, preheat oven to 350ºF.
+- When you are ready to bake the cookies, preheat oven to 350ºF (177ºC).
 Line a baking sheet with parchment paper or a silicone baking mat.
-Using a cookie scoop, roll chilled dough into balls with your hands and place on prepared sheet.
-Allow room for spreading.
-I bake 8 cookies per baking sheet.
+Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll chilled dough into balls with your hands and place on the prepared baking sheet.

-- Bake cookies for 10 minutes, until the sides begin to form slight cracks.
+- Bake cookies for 8-10 minutes, until the sides begin to form slight cracks.
 Cookies will look under-baked.
 For crunchier cookies, bake for 12 minutes.
+If the cookies are too puffy for you, press down on them gently when they come out of the oven.
 Allow cookies to cool for 5 minutes on the baking sheet before transferring cookies to a wire cooling rack to cool completely.
-Cookies stay fresh in an airtight container up to 10 days.
+Cookies stay fresh in an airtight container up to 1 week.
 Cookies may be frozen, up to 3 months.
 Rolled cookie dough can be frozen, up to 3 months.
 Roll into balls, freeze on a plate, then place in a large zip-top bag.
 Do not thaw, place on baking sheet, and add 1 minute to bake time.